Timeline: Honda in Formula 1 - Speedcafe

 2018 – Honda leaves McLaren and takes its supply to Toro Rosso (now Scuderia AlphaTauri)

 2019 – Having ditched its Renault supply, Red Bull becomes Honda’s forthright F1 team.
-Max Verstappen wins three races, Honda’s first win since Jenson Buttonin the 2006 Hungarian GP
+Max Verstappen wins three races, Honda’s first win since Jenson Button in the 2006 Hungarian GP

 2020 – Announces plans to withdraw from F1 at the end of 2021